DanSimonson/observer-scroll/README.md

 <h1 align="center">
-  🚀 Dan Simonson's mariposaweb.net blog
+  🚀 Dan Simonson's mariposaweb.net content
 </h1>

 ## **This App was created to demonstrate the use of Intersection Observer for infinite scrolling.**